About EGTI

 While they were building their careers, Carl and his wife Betty, and Steve and his wife Lana, also worked to make a significant impact in the lives of people with disabilities, inspired by their children, Jimmy Erskine and Jessica Green, who were born with Down syndrome.

 Neither family let a label or diagnosis change their dreams for their children.
 Nor did they know the impact they would have on Hoosiers with disabilities.
 They just knew their children deserved the same opportunities as every other child.
-Today, Jimmy and Jessica serve as role models for others with disabilities.

 The Erskine and Green families exemplify the spirit, dedication and selflessness of all the families involved in The Arc.
-We are pleased to be able to honor two families who have contributed so much.
+We are pleased to be able to honor two families who contributed so much.

 Click to Watch